samyak45/my-old-website/_posts/2016-03-12-Be-Yourself-Hmm-What-Is-That?.md

 The climax of the story comprises of me standing on my best friend’s fifth floor balcony railing and contemplating a 60ft dive into solid concrete below.

-Fortunately (unfortunately ?), I changed my mind.
-I love being famous but not with a with a distorted face, cracked skull picture of me being published in media!.
+Fortunately (unfortunately?), I changed my mind.
+I love being famous but not with a with a distorted face, cracked skull picture of me being published in media!

 (and to be a little more honest, I was wearing really tight jeans.
-I don’t know if people get to change clothes in afterlife but I was not taking any chances xD ).
+I don’t know if people get to change clothes in afterlife but I was not taking any chances. :D ).

 No regrets though because what followed was pure epiphany.